tetranoir/presi/README.md

 # Presi
-Presi is a libary that lets you build your interfaces and get out of the box runtime type checking and JSON deserialization.
-Presi was inspired by DRY and Scala class objects.
-This libary lets you only have to define an interface once, and will allow you to: 1.
+Presi is a libary that lets you build interfaces and get out of the box runtime type checking and JSON deserialization.
+Presi was inspired by DRY and Scala class objects to let you only define an interface once but still allow you to: 1.
 Use the defined interface to statically type check objects in your code, 2.
 Check the type of arbitrary objects that come from unsafe IO sources (e.g. user input).